Relics of the Moon

 Cohort Name

 A Cohort’s name should be unique and reflect its identity, values, and history.
 The name can be inspired by various sources such as historical events, cultural references, or the personal experiences of its members.
-Because the team is central to all narrative and mechanics in the game, it carries a certain amount of weight in the game world.
+Because the team is central to all narrative and mechanics in the game, it also carries a certain amount of weight in the game world.
+You may think of it as something like the name of a professional sports team.

 Example Cohort Names